Kirkby railway station: 1970s rebuild

 View of the former layout, where buffer stops separated the electrified Merseyrail track from the diesel line to Wigan beyond the bridge.

 The rebuilt station consisted of a single platform on either side of the road overbridge, with a ticket office and waiting room at street level.
 The single track was retained, with a buffer stop stopping the trains from meeting.
-Passengers wishing to go from one service to another walked along the platform to move between trains (a similar layout exists at Ormskirk).
-This layout was adopted both to avoid the need for through travellers to change platforms when changing trains and also for operational convenience – the single track lines to and Rainford facilitated the easy turnaround of trains here.
+Passengers wishing to go from one service to another walked along the platform to move between trains (Note: A similar layout exists at .)
+This layout was adopted both to avoid the need for through travellers to change platforms when changing trains and for operational convenience – the single track lines to and Rainford facilitated the easy turnaround of trains here.

 Extension to Headbolt Lane

-As part of the second Merseyside Local Transport Plan (covering expansion of public transport in the region from 2006 to 2011), plans were drawn up for the expansion of the electrified line beyond Kirkby station, including a new interchange facility at Headbolt Lane, where a station had previously planned in the early 1970s but not built.
+As part of the second Merseyside Local Transport Plan, covering expansion of public transport in the region from 2006 to 2011) plans were drawn up for the expansion of the electrified line beyond Kirkby station.
+This included a new interchange facility at Headbolt Lane, where a station had been previously planned in the early 1970s but was not built.
 After a series of exploratory technical assessments and studies were carried out, construction of the new station was announced by the Liverpool City Region Combined Authority in August 2019, as part of a £172m funding package.

-The development and construction of the new station saw a 0.75 mile (1.2 km) long section of line between the two stations being doubled, although single-line running was maintained through Kirkby station itself.
+The development and construction of the new station saw a 0.75 mi long section of line between the two stations being doubled, although single-line running was maintained through Kirkby station itself.
 With through-running restored, the platform east of the overbridge used by services to Wigan was taken out of use and access removed; Merseyrail trains travelling in both directions stop on the remaining single platform on the west side.
 The new layout came into service with the opening of Headbolt Lane in October 2023.